Lucinda Musgrave: Life in South Australia

-Not long after the couple arrived to a relatively low-key welcome in the South Australian capital, Adelaide, in June 1873, Lucinda Musgrave publicly outlined her vision for her vice-regal role.
-In a speech delivered at her insistence on her behalf by Musgrave, she expressed her determination to join not only the “social pleasures and duties” of being the Governor’s wife, but also “the sorrows and griefs” of the community in which she was living.
+Not long after the couple arrived to a relatively low-key welcome in the South Australian capital, Adelaide, in June 1873, In a speech delivered on her behalf by Musgrave, she expressed her determination to join not only the “social pleasures and duties” of being the Governor’s wife, but also “the sorrows and griefs” of the community in which she was living.
 The speech came after she had laid the foundation stone for “cottage homes for the aged poor” in North Adelaide.
 Notably, she made no mention of Aboriginal South Australians, instead stressing the worthiness of an institution set up to help elderly colonists from Britain who had “endured hardships and privations” as “early settlers”.
 Lucinda had already become the patroness of Adelaide’s Orphan Home, which trained orphaned girls to be domestic workers.
 Later, she would also lay the foundation stone for the first home for convalescent patients from the Adelaide Hospital.
 A committee of women had worked quietly to raise funds for the project, and Musgrave also made a “handsome donation”.

 Many events in the early stages of her time in South Australia should have been joyous for Lucinda.
 Her husband’s appointment had proved popular, with the South Australian parliament showing its satisfaction by commissioning a new government steamer named The Governor Musgrave.
-On 10 March 1874, she gave birth to the couple’s third child, Arthur David Musgrave (1874-1931).
+On 10 March 1874, she gave birth to the couple’s third child, Arthur David Musgrave (1874–1931).
 She then learned that her beloved father, David, had arrived in Adelaide by ship on a round-the-world trip that same day to visit for a few weeks.
-However, a few months later, just after the newly-built steamer arrived in Adelaide from Sydney, tragedy struck.
+However, a few months later, just after the newly built steamer arrived in Adelaide from Sydney, tragedy struck.
 On October 9 1874, Lucinda’s 41st birthday, three-year-old Joyce Harriet Musgrave accidentally fell into a bath of hot water being prepared by her nurse.
 Joyce died two days later from the severe scalding she’d received.